libp2p/specs/connections/simopen.md

 phase, where one of the peers is selected to act as the initiator.
 In order to do so, they both generate a random 256-bit integer and send it as response to the `iamclient` directive, prefixed with the `select:` string.
+The integer is in big-endian format, encoded in base64.
 The peer with the highest integer is selected to act as the initator and sends an `initiator` message.
 The peer with the lowest integer responds with `responder` message and both peers transition to protocol negotiation with a distinct initiator.